PanHyridae/GyroCheck-Android-Library/README.md

 the Gyroscope, in order to make sure that it is working properly.
 When the phone is in movement and has a GyroScope that is available, then the numbers will change between negative and positive integers, and will reset to 0 when the device is still.
 If the numbers are always at 0 and never change, then your device does not have a gyroscope or it is defective.
-The minimum SDK that this can be used with is SDK 14.
+The minimum SDK that this can be used with is SDK 14 (Android 4.0 Ice Cream Sandwich).
 <p align="center">
   <img src="https://github.com/MJonesDev/GyroCheck/blob/master/example.gif">
   </p>